ReadWithAudrey/readwithaudrey/README.md

 We have also utilised a Content Management System to enable the app to be edited without coding knowledge.

 # Build status
-The app is not ready for use, but continuous integration will be deployed soon.
+The app is up and running.

 # Tech stack used
 Built with: